Voivod (band): Second departure of Blacky and arrival of Dominic "Rocky" Laroche (2014–present)

 On July 10, 2014, it was reported that Blacky had left Voivod again.
 It was announced that he was forced out of the band.
-In late January 2015 the band released the new single "We Are Connected" which is the lead track from the 7-inch split vinyl disc with the band At the Gates.
-It is the first music to feature new bassist Dominic "Rocky" Laroche.
+In late January 2015, the band released the new single "We Are Connected", which was the lead track from the 7-inch split vinyl disc with the band At the Gates.
+It was the first music to feature new bassist Dominic "Rocky" Laroche.
 They also released a new, five-track EP, entitled Post Society, featuring two new tracks and a cover of Hawkwind's "Silver Machine", on February 26, 2016.

 As early as February 2015, Voivod began work on their fourteenth studio album, which was to be released in 2016 but later pushed back to 2017.
+Voivod toured Europe during the fall of that year supporting Carcass and Napalm Death, along with Obituary and Herod.

 The band was expected to begin recording the album in August 2017.
 In June 2017, Langevin told Rock Sverige that the songwriting was almost completed with an estimated release for early 2018.
 He also said that the album would probably be a double-album on vinyl due to the songs being "really long and progressive", describing them as "seven or eight minutes long songs" and with it being a concept album as well.
 In November 2017, the members of Voivod began recording their next studio album, titled The Wake, which was released in September 2018.

 In 2019, it was revealed that the master tapes for Voivod's MCA-era albums were destroyed in the 2008 Universal Studios fire.

 Voivod's fifteenth studio album, Synchro Anarchy, was released on February 11, 2022.
 The band released Morgöth Tales, a collection of re-recorded songs, on July 21, 2023.
-As of 2023, the band was writing new music for their next record.
+As of 2023, the band was writing new music for their next album.

+They announced tours of North America and Europe in early 2026.
+In addition to the aforementioned new album, they promised a live album and a video game were being released.
+They also performed at the Hell's Heroes music festival at the White Oak Music Hall in Houston.
+Their new live album Symphonique, a "special live collaboration" with the Quebec Symphony Orchestra, was released on June 5, 2026.

+The band will tour Europe in support of the album, with Eric Forrest (who was Denis "Snake" Bélanger's replacement from 1994 to 2001) filling in on vocals, due to Bélanger being committed to a "family matter".
+A documentary about the band, We Are Connected, is planned for release in late 2026, more than two years after it had its original premiere at the Fantasia International Film Festival in Montreal.